SuperOfficeDocs/superoffice-docs/docs/database/transaction-log/format.md

     end
   end

 This functionality is only relevant if you are using [Area Management][2].
-Area Management uses the owner associate ID as one of the criteria for determining which area a record belongs to.If the owner ID is changed it might trigger the transfer of that record from one area (satellite) to another, translating an update operation into a delete/insert pair on separate areas.
+Area Management uses the owner associate ID as one of the criteria for determining which area a record belongs to.
+If the owner ID is changed it might trigger the transfer of that record from one area (satellite) to another, translating an update operation into a delete/insert pair on separate areas.

 The extra `traveltransactionlog` record contains the previous owner ID (which is not available anywhere else) so that the area management system can determine what to do.